 A: “Not that we’re having a contest or anything…..”

 Blossom end rot is common on tomatoes growing in containers.
 The condition is caused by a lack of calcium in the fruit when it is young.
 A container usually doesn’t have enough soil to moderate moisture swings and heat accumulation during the day.
-This leads to calcium uptake problems and onset of the disease.
+This leads to calcium uptake and movement problems.